IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ### <a id="custom-build"></a> Referencing Infragistics JavaScript from a custom download

-To create an Ignite UI custom build, go to the [custom download page](%%SamplesUrl%%/download).
+To create an %%ProductName%% custom build, go to the [custom download page](%%SamplesUrl%%/download).
 Custom builds have two main benefits.
 First, by choosing only the controls and features used in your application, the browser downloads and executes less total JavaScript.
 Second, the JavaScript is combined into one file reducing the amount of requests that the browser makes to the server.
 These benefits result in faster performance for your application.

 **In HTML:**